Toolkit case: Activists, environmentalists demand release of Disha Ravi | Law-Order

 An online petition has also been started by the group demanding the immediate release of the climate activist.

+The toolkit has been cited by some critics as a ''proof'' of her conspiracy to fuel protests in India.

-A graduate in Bachelor of Business Administration, Ravi is also one of the founding members of a group named 'Fridays For Future India', police added.
-PTI UZM SRY
+A graduate in Bachelor of Business Administration, Ravi is also one of the founding members of a group named ''Fridays For Future India'', police added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)